 Make sure to keep the auger vertical as it digs and be prepared — the drill may try to kick back in your hand slightly as the auger starts to bite into the soil, but modern drills have a clutch that will prevent the drill from spinning through the resistance.
-Once the auger is digging, there is no need to press on it.
+Once the auger is digging, there is no need to push downward aggressively on it.
 Just let the auger dig until you’ve reached the desired depth.
 Then, you can safely remove the tool from the hole.

 4. How Much Power Do I Need?

 5. What Types of Augers Are Available?

 At Power Planter, you’ll find a wide range of augers up to the task of many different garden and landscaping projects.
 Here’s an overview of the types of augers we carry, and what you can do with them:

 2- to 3-Inch Augers: These augers come in a range of lengths, from 7 inches to 48 inches.
 Most of the augers in this size range are sold in our garden auger category and are perfect for planting bulbs, grass plugs, annual and vegetable plugs, and even small potted plants.
 Extra long augers have special uses such as digging irrigation, fertilizing trees, or digging under roads or sidewalks.

 4- to 7-Inch Augers: If you do a lot of landscaping, then these augers are ideal.
 Use augers of this size to dig holes for quart- or gallon-sized plants, small trees, and shrubs, or even use them to dig smaller post holes.
 We also have these augers available in both home gardener as well as professional landscaper or ground maintenance models.

-8- to 9-Inch Augers: While the smaller augers are made to be used with a power drill, the augers at the larger end of the scale are meant to work with a powerhead or engine.
-These augers are perfect for 2-gallon plants or to dig post holes if you plan to run a fence or set a mailbox post in concrete.
+8- to 9-Inch Augers: All of the augers in this size range are heavy-duty augers and can even be used as post hole diggers.
+These augers are perfect for 2-gallon or larger landscape plants or to dig large, uniform holes to run a fence or set a mailbox post in concrete.

 6. How Do I Choose the Right Auger?